ivy00johns/Pwnscription/README.md

 	```
 - [ ] Make it so you can generate list for each `.rule` file in the directory, if one is listed.
 - [ ] Find better names for the functions and commands.
-- [ ] Move logos to there own file.
-- [ ] Update README examples for geenrated commands.
-- [ ] Add .dic support.